 “It was completely no-code.
 I actually built it back when Podia was doing the 14-day free trials,” Casey remembers.
 “I built the entire course within that window and started selling it before that expired so I could be immediately profitable.”

 (Want to follow in Casey’s footsteps?
-Sign up for a free Podia plan , take as long as you need to get your course content set up, then upgrade when you’re ready to start selling.)
+Sign up for a 30-day trial of Podia, get your course content set up, then upgrade when you’re ready to start selling.)

 When Podia launched its community feature, she moved her community over.
 Now, it’s on the same platform as her courses, webinars, and digital downloads, making it easy for her audience to access all of her content — and go from free members to paying customers — in one place.